ibm-cloud-docs/RegistryImages/datashield-mysql/index.md

 ```
 {: pre}

-The Data Shield MariaDB image requires that client connections use Transport Layer Security (TLS).
+The {{site.data.keyword.datashield_short}} MariaDB image requires that client connections use Transport Layer Security (TLS).
 Depending on your client version, you might need to add `--ssl` or `--ssl-mode require` to the client command line.
 {: note}